Troy Deeney: Wayne Rooney should avoid the Everton job… but football is devoid of logic.

 I recall watching his television show, ‘Wayne Rooney’s Street Striker.’

-He’d chip balls into skips, then have them dropped out of first-floor windows, which he’d control out of the air.
+He’d chip balls into skips, then have them dropped from first-floor windows, which he’d control out of the air.

 That’s exactly what we’d do.

-Some are surprised that Rooney, now 36, is doing such a good job in his first managerial job, in the most difficult of circumstances, with Derby in administration, a massive points deduction, and players being sold.
+Some are surprised that Rooney, now 36, is doing such an outstanding job in his first managerial job, in the most difficult of circumstances, with Derby in administration, a massive points deduction, and players being sold.

 However, I had a feeling he’d end up in management.

-He thrives in the dressing room, the intensity, and the craziness of professional sports.
+He thrives in the locker room, the intensity, and the craziness of professional sports.

-So, if the Everton job comes up, he’ll take it without hesitation.
+So, if he is offered the Everton job, he will, without a doubt, accept it.

-His stock is currently at an all-time high, and rightfully so, but this is a once-in-a-lifetime opportunity.
+His stock is currently at an all-time high, and rightly so, but this is a once-in-a-lifetime chance.

-Everton is a club with which I’ve always identified strongly and for which I have great affection.
+Everton has always been a club with which I’ve had a strong affinity.

 As an example,